cybrilla/rta-docs/docs/additional-apis/pre-verification.md

 ## Workflow to complete investor's PAN validation [PAN, Name and Date of birth]
 1. Create a Pre Verification request by providing investor's `pan`, `name` and `date_of_birth`.
-The Pre Verification will be in `accepted` state which means this request has been accepted and the internally the pan validation is initiated.
+The Pre Verification will be in `accepted` state which means this request has been accepted and the internally the pan validation is initiated, which will verify investor's PAN number, name and date of birth as on PAN records.
 You can use the `status` attribute to check the state of Pre Verification.
 2. Check the updated status using the Fetch Pre Verification API which would take the `id` or Pre Verification object.
 3. If `status` is `completed`, it means there is a result available.
 4. At this stage, if `pan.status = verified`, it means the investor's PAN number exists and it is valid.